juftin/camply/README.md

 #### Continuously Searching for A Campsite

-This version runs until found a match is found.
-It also sends a notification via `pushover`.
+Sometimes you want to look for campgrounds until an eventual match is found.
+The below snippet will search for matching campsites until it finds a match.
+It also sends a notification via `pushover` once matches are found.
 Alternate notification methods are `email` and `silent` (default).

-Important Note: When `camply` is told to run `--continuous` and it finds matching sites on the first try, it just logs the campsites silently and exits.
+__Important Note__: When `camply` is told to run `--continuous` with non-silent notifications set up and it finds more than 10 matching campsites on the first try, it just logs the campsites silently at first.
+This is to prevent thousands of campsites flooding your notifications.
 It's always encouraged to perform an initial online search before setting up a `camply` search.
-To bypass this behavior and send notifications, pass the `--notify-first-try` argument.
+To bypass this behavior and send all notifications, pass the `--notify-first-try` argument.

 ```text
 camply campsites \